LAPD Metropolitan Division: Symbionese Liberation Army shootout

 On the afternoon of May 17, 1974, the Symbionese Liberation Army (SLA) barricaded themselves in a residence on East 54th Street at Compton Avenue.
 In response, more than 400 LAPD officers, Federal Bureau of Investigation (FBI) agents, Los Angeles County Sheriff's Department (LASD) deputies, California Highway Patrol (CHP) officers, and Los Angeles Fire Department (LAFD) firefighters surrounded the residence.
 Coverage of the siege was broadcast to millions via television and radio and featured in the world press for days after.
 Negotiations were opened with the barricaded suspects on numerous occasions, both prior to and after the introduction of tear gas, and police did not fire until the SLA had fired several volleys of semi-automatic and fully automatic gunfire at them.
 Despite the 3,772 rounds fired by the SLA, no police, civilian, or emergency services casualties were reported.

 During the shootout, a fire erupted inside the residence.
-The cause of the fire is officially unknown; police speculated that an errant round ignited one of the suspects' Molotov cocktails, while other sources blame police tear gas grenades started the structure fire.
+The cause of the fire is officially unknown; police speculated that an errant round ignited one of the suspects' Molotov cocktails, while other sources claim that police tear gas grenades started the structure fire.
 All six of the suspects suffered multiple gunshot wounds and died in the ensuing blaze.

 By the time of the SLA shootout, SWAT teams had reorganized into six 10-man teams, each team consisting of two five-man units, called elements.
 An element consisted of an element leader, two assaulters, a scout, and a rear-guard.
-The normal complement of weapons was a sniper rifle (apparently a .243-caliber bolt-action, judging from the ordnance expended by officers at the shootout), two .223-caliber semi-automatic rifles, and two shotguns.
-SWAT officers also carried their service revolvers in shoulder holsters.
 The normal gear issued them included a first aid kit, gloves, and a gas mask.
 It was a major change at the time to have police armed with semi-automatic rifles, at a time when officers were usually issued six-shot revolvers and shotguns.
 The encounter with the SLA sparked a trend towards SWAT teams being issued body armor and fully automatic weapons of various types.